 - A student is not considered to have withdrawn if the institution obtains written confirmation at the time of withdrawal of an anticipated return date to a module to begin later in the same payment period or period of enrollment.

 NYIT must document a student’s withdrawal date and the date of determination that the student withdrew.
 The documents will be kept in the student’s academic file in the Office of the Registrar and the Office of Financial Aid in the case of an Official Withdrawal.
 Unofficial withdrawal dates are monitored within the Office of the Registrar.
-The Title IV funds calculation and other accompanying documentation will be secured in the Office of Financial Aid.
+The Return to Title IV funds calculation and other accompanying documentation will be secured in the Office of Financial Aid.